-- Lease liability in a sale and leaseback transaction - Amendments to IFRS 16
+Lease liability in a sale and leaseback - Amendments to IFRS 16

-In September 2022, the IASB issued amendments to IFRS 16 specifying the requirements that a lessee-seller uses when measuring the lease liability arising in a sale and leaseback transaction, to ensure that the lessee -seller does not recognize any amount of gain or loss that relates to the right of use it retains.
+In September 2022, the IASB issued amendments to IFRS 16 specifying the requirements that a seller-lessee uses in measuring the lease liability arising in a sale and leaseback transaction, to ensure the seller-lessee does not recognize any amount of the gain or loss that relates to the right of use it retains.

-The amendment is intended to improve the requirements for sale and leaseback transactions in IFRS 16, the accounting for leases does not changes.
+The amendment is intended to improve the requirements for sale and leaseback transactions in IFRS 16.
+It does not change the accounting for leases unrelated to sale and leaseback transactions.

-The amendment applies retrospectively for annual periods beginning on or after January 1st, 2024.
+The amendment applies retrospectively to annual reporting periods beginning on or after January 1, 2024.
 Earlier application is permitted.